.png)

 The MdC logo is a symbol of our values.
 It contains: 1) a crotchet rest (which has been turned on its side to form the M), which represents a short pause in the music, a space where you can take time out for a beat, rest, reflect and focus on yourself and your healing; 2) a fermata (which has been rotated to form the C), which signifies that something should be held or sustained, symbolising our therapeutic approach to providing a holding and containing space for you to feel secure enough to build a sustained relationship with your music therapist.

-Michaela is no stranger to activism, having used her musical platforms to raise awareness for a number of causes and fight for equality as a musician prior to her music therapy training.
-While primarily a jazz & classically trained pianist and jazz & soul singer, performer and recording artist, she often employed music to help soothe unwell relatives and as a way of working through tension and difficulties.
-Her training as a music therapist joined the things she loves the most about music with her desire to use her musical skill and talent to connect and bring people together, but also, and perhaps more pertinently, to connect people with themselves.
-She truly sees this as her calling and vocation.
+I was born and raised in Singapore.
+Before coming to the UK, I worked full-time as a jazz & classically trained pianist and jazz & soul singer, performer and recording artist.
+Even then, I often employed music to help soothe unwell relatives and as a way of working through tension and difficulties.
+My training as a music therapist joined the things I love the most about music with my desire to use my musical skill and talent to connect and bring people together, but also to connect people with themselves.
+I truly see this as my calling and vocation.